 - Muzzle Velocity: 2,850 feet per second

 Hornady recently introduced their new Outfitter line of ammunition.
-Though it will also work quite well on a whitetail deer hunt in the back 40, the company markets this .300 Win Mag ammo for use on guided hunts in really tough environments like a moose hunt up in British Columbia or a kudu hunt in South Africa.
+Though it will also work quite well on a whitetail deer hunt in the back 40, the company markets this .300 Win Mag ammo for use on guided hunts in really tough environments like a moose hunt in Canada or a kudu hunt in South Africa.

 This ammunition is loaded with an extremely tough 180 grain GMX bullet that’s designed for controlled expansion, high weight retention, and deep penetration on large, heavy boned animals like elk and moose.
 This ammunition also uses nickel-plated case for reliable feeding and corrosion resistance under the most demanding conditions